FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

  - 2, see the explains in src/*/resource/application.xml, configure your logger and app-node.
     -  import LoggerReaderConfiguration.class to declare Logging and LoggerProvider bean.
-    -  import LoggerAutoConfiguration to proxy the logged beans
+    -  import LoggerAutoConfiguration.class to proxy the logged beans

  - 3, configure the http client request to write HTTP_HEADER_STEP_LOG_ID to the header, so the next app/service can catch it into the traces